 Miss Emma Lindblom BA (Hons), ACA

 Emma is a Chartered Accountant and currently Head of Quality Assurance at MHA, a charity which enables people to live later life well through the provision of residential care homes, retirement living communities and community based services.
 Emma leads the nationally based internal audit and assurance team undertaking quality, operational and financial audits.
 Previously Emma was a Senior Manager at KPMG, working across the East and West Midlands undertaking financial risk management investigations and supporting companies on legal disputes from an accounting perspective.
 She has previously been heavily involved in statutory audits, and managed the day to day finance function at a Bank.

 Dr C. Paul Nathanail MA, MSc, DIC, PHD, CGeol Euro Geol SiLC

 Paul is Managing Director of a specialist environmental consultancy, Land Quality Management Ltd. He has over 20 years’ experience in delivering university and CPD training.
 Most recently he has taken that online and regularly runs webinars for audiences across Europe and in Australia.
 Paul is committed to the UK maintaining the excellent standard of education it has become known for in both the private and state sectors.
-He is married and has two sons, one an OT and one currently at Trent College.
+He is married and has two sons, who are both Old Tridents.

 Mrs Sally Rosser

 Sally is currently Deputy Head with responsibility for the oversight of Pastoral Care at Rugby School and also the School’s Designated Safeguarding Lead.
 Sally joined Rugby School in 1992 to assist with the transition to full co-education in 1993 and has run three boarding houses during her time at the School.
-Married to Philip, who also teaches at Rugby, they have four children, the youngest of whom is now in the Sixth form at Rugby School.
+Married to Philip, who also teaches at Rugby and together they have four children.

 Bursar: Mrs Claire Astell-Crocker BSc (Hons), FCA